d-a-t/cs1302-hw06/README.md

       type of the formal parameter.

 1. Implement the `printlnMatches` method in `LambdaFun.java`. **You do not need to use a lambda for this step.**
-   You will only need to use the object of type `Predicate<T>` referred to by `p` to call the appropriate method.
+   You will only need to use the object of type `Predicate<T>` referred to by `condition` to call the appropriate method.
-   If you did the previous step, then you know what method(s) can be called with `p`.
-Implement this `printlnMatches` method using some code that, uses `p`.
+   If you did the previous step, then you know what method(s) can be called with `condition`.

-1. At the end of the `main` method of `LambdaFun` class:
+1. Take a few minutes to read the in-line comments above the last two statements in the `main` method of `LambdaFun.java`.
-   1. Declare a variable of type `Predicate<String>` named `p`.
-   1. Initialize the variable, `p`, using a lambda expression which provides an implementation for the single, abstract method of the `Predicate<String>` interface that you wrote down in your notes in a previous step.
+   1. The `containsA` variable uses a lambda expression to provide an implementation for the single, abstract method of the `Predicate<String>` interface that you wrote down in your notes in a previous step.
 Please note the parameterization (`String`) that replaces `T`.
 See the [Oracle tutorial](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html#syntax) if you're still unsure about the syntax.
 Use your answer for **3.iii.** to help you write this lambda.
-   1. This lambda should return `true` if the string argument contains the letter `"a"` (case sensitive).
+   1. This lambda returns `true` if the string argument contains the letter `"a"` (case sensitive).
       You may wish to refer to the documentation for [`java.lang.String`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html).

-1. Variable `p` now references an object of type `Predicate<String>`. **HOLD THE FRONT DOOR!** That one line of code created a class that implemented an interface and created an object of that class!
-It must be the case since `p` is a reference variable of an interface type and the code compiles.
+1. Variable `containsA` references an object of type `Predicate<String>`. **HOLD THE FRONT DOOR!** That one line of code created a class that implemented an interface and created an object of that class!
+It must be the case since `containsA` is a reference variable of an interface type and the code compiles.
 This object contains a specific implementation of the single abstract method in the interface.

-1. Call `printlnMatches` by passing in array `myStrings` along with your newly created `Predicate<String>` variable.

 1. Compile and run your code.
 You will know if everything is working correctly if the method only prints strings containing the letter `"a"`.